ClaireCJS/clairecjs_bat/README.md

     * Search for ```set ALL_COMPUTERS```   , and list out the names of all your computers in your house/lan here, INCLUDING DEAD/BROKEN ONES.
     * Search for ```MACHINE-SPECIFIC EMOJI``` and choose an emoji for your computer (type ```env emoji``` or edit ```emoji.env``` to see a list of them, and use ```emoji-grep``` to search for emoji via regular expression)
     * Search for ```MACHINE-SPECIFIC COLORS``` and choose a color unique for your computer.
-    * This will allow you to use a our computer-related scripts, including: all-computers, all-computers-except-self, colorize-by-computer-name, highlight-by-computer-name, display-drives-by-computer.
+    * This will allow you to use our computer-related scripts, including: all-computers, all-computers-except-self, colorize-by-computer-name, highlight-by-computer-name, display-drives-by-computer.
 Various computers are associated with various colors and emoji, which allows a faster visual summary of what's going on.

-1. Define all your harddrives:
-    * Edit ```environm.btm```and search for ```DEFINE HARDDRIVES``` and look through the next couple of pages.
-It looks absolutely bonkers, but redefinining the same information in a few different ways has been integral to ease-of-use.
-Just comment out anything that isn't YOUR harddrive.
-Unlike me, you might only have 1 computer and 1 drive, instead of 4 computers and 20 or so drives.
-    * This will let you use a slew of drive-related scripts, including: do-command-on-all-all-drives, wake-all-drives, map-drives, unmap-drives, checkmappings, display-drive-mapping, ensure-drive-is-mapped, label-all-drives, make-directory-matching-drive-label, wake-all-drives, myDrives, drives, whichdrive, c-drives

-## Now let's go over some things you probably will want to do:

-1. Validate that your collections (repositories) haven't disappeared, and are fully accessible.
+1. Validate that your collections (repositories) haven't disappeared, and are fully accessible:
     * Edit ```c:\bat\environm.btm``` and search for "```DEFINE REPOSITORIES```".
 For me, it's literally 35 screens of information about various repositories and workflows.
 Ignore or comment out what doesn't apply to you.
 Change what does apply to you.
+If you add anything, make sure to also add a validation for it.
+Follow the existing patterns in the file.
     * Run  ```c:\bat\environm.btm validate``` to validate all repository locations across all harddrives across all machines sharing this environment in the current house/LAN.
 At first, it will be errors galore, because you are not me, and do not have my collections.
 But after you edit *environm.btm* to properly reflect the locations of your collections/repositories (just follow the examples therein), you'll be able to use the *backup-repositories.bat* and *backups.bat* scripts, as well as validate that they are all still there.
 For me, with 20+ harddrives, this is often how I find out about a crashed drive.

-1. Create a reliable backup plan:
+1. Create a reliable backup plan for your collections/repositories:
     * Edit ```backup-repositories.bat``` to match the repositories you want backed up.
 IT'S REALLY EASY.
 If ```environm validate``` produces no errors, you likely can edit this without any knowledge and experience, and then run ```backup-repositories.bat``` to start running your backups.
 They may error out the first time, if the destination folder doesn't exist.
 But once you fix that, it should be smooth backup sailing for life.

+1. Create a reliable backup plan for important individual files:
+    * Edit ```backup-important-files.bat``` to reference important files you want backed up.
+Search for ```MAIN: BEGIN``` and follow the patterns within.
+For the dropbox functionality to work, you must have your dropbox-related variables defined properly in ```environm.btm```.

+1. Create a reliable backup plan for important individual folders:
+    * Edit ```backup-important-folders.bat``` to reference important folders you want backed up.
+Search for ```MAIN:``` and follow the patterns within.
+This one calls an individual BAT file for each important-individual-folder that you want to backup.
+Three examples already exist in the file for *Rogue Legacy 2*, *Xenia*, and *Rocksmith*.
+Follow the pattern to add more.

 1. TODO

+1. TODO

+1. TODO

+1. TODO

 ## And let's go over some things you MAY want to do:

 1. Dynamically-generated PATHs accessible from PowerShell/CMD.
+Look at ```setpath.bat```.
 TODO.

 ## And here are some more esoteric things you can do:

 1. Tagging music: Embedding album art and *ReplayGain* tags into music files

-1. Controlling Winamp: Play/Pause/Stop/etc as well as randomizing/adding/removing songs to the playlist.
+1. Controlling *Winamp*: Play/Pause/Stop/etc as well as randomizing/adding/removing songs to the playlist.
 Determining the current song playing (if winamp is integrated into last.fm).

 1. TODO